-Short term drought (on a 3-6 months timescale) is evolving by the end of May in the northernmost parts of The Bahamas, the Cayman Islands, Western Cuba and eastern parts of the Dominican Republic (medium to high confidence).
-Short term drought may impact food production, water quality and quantity from small streams, small ponds and other surface sources.
+Short term drought (on a 3-6 months timescale) is evolving by the end of May in The Virgin Islands and Sint Martin (medium confidence).
+Short term drought implications may include impacts on food production, water quality, flow rates from small streams, and water levels in small ponds and other surface sources.
+Climate Advisories: Caribbean Cont'd

 Long term drought (on a 12 months timescale) affects water availability across a multitude of socio-economic sectors in countries where the main freshwater resource is from very large rivers, large reservoirs or groundwater.
-Long term drought is evolving by the end of May in Aruba and southwest Belize (high confidence).
+Long term drought is evolving by the end of May in Aruba, Antigua, parts of Belize, Dominica, Guadeloupe, Martinique, Sint-Martin, Saint Lucia, The Virgin Islands (high confidence).
 It should be noted that, wherever long term drought persists during the dry season, drought impacts related to shortages in water availability typically worsen over time.

 With a high number of dry days and dry spells across the region, the ground surface and foliage typically can dry out and increase the potential for wildfires, especially in areas currently experiencing short term drought.
-In the face of drought and dry spells, tourism facilities should enhance/upgrade their water conservation practices (e.g. rainwater harvesting and repairs to leaky pipes), advise staff and guests of the need for water conservation and fire safety on an ongoing basis.
+In the face of drought and dry spells, tourism facilities should enhance/upgrade their water conservation practices (e.g. rainwater harvesting and repairs to leaky pipes), and advise staff as well as guests of the need for water conservation and fire safety on an ongoing basis (please see page 13, Glossary, for definitions of dry days and dry spells).

 Night-time and day-time temperatures in the Caribbean are forecast to warm up into May (high confidence).
-Region-wide, the early part of the Caribbean Heat Season (which runs from April or May to October) is not expected to be as intense as in 2020, with likely fewer heat waves and fewer heat records.
+The early part of the Caribbean Heat Season which runs between April to July is characterized by low humidity heat with the sensation of dryness.
+Climate Advisories: Caribbean Cont'd

-However, temperatures will likely still be warmer than usual in The Bahamas, Belize, the Cayman Islands and Cuba.
+Temperatures are likely to be warmer than usual in The Bahamas, Belize, the Cayman Islands and Cuba.
 At times, the heat may become uncomfortable across the region, especially in the event of heat waves which are relatively frequent during the month of May, particularly in Belize and Trinidad.
 Tourism practitioners should expect an increase in demand for cooling/hydration services (e.g. AC use and drinking water) and should advise their guests accordingly in the upcoming period.

-There is a high risk of skin damage due to intense ultraviolet (UV) light emitted by the sun.
 During this period, the UV index will be very high to extremely high on sunny days.
-Visitors should be encouraged to apply high SPF sunscreen lotion regularly (preferably reef safe), and seek shaded areas between the hours of 10 AM and 3 PM.
+Visitors should be encouraged to apply high SPF sunscreen lotion regularly (preferably reef safe), especially between the hours of 10 AM and 3 PM.
 Outdoor tourism operators and staff should also be mindful to minimise skin exposure during these times, and to wear sunscreen and protective clothing when they work outdoors.